Expert Opinion

-When it comes to artificial intelligence (AI), one of the biggest questions developers face is why use pre-trained models instead of building your own.
-While creating a model from scratch might sound appealing, the reality is that pre-trained models usually deliver faster results, lower costs, and stronger performance.
+When it comes to artificial intelligence (AI), one of the biggest decisions developers face is whether to train a model from scratch or leverage a pre-trained model.
+While building your own model might sound appealing, the reality is that pre-trained models often deliver faster results, lower costs, and better performance.

-In this blog, we’ll break down what pre-trained models are, why they’re widely used, how they compare to building your own AI system, and the few situations where starting from scratch still makes sense.
+In this blog, we’ll explore what pre-trained models are, why they’re used, how they compare to building your own, and when starting from scratch still makes sense.

 What Is a Pre-Trained Model?